 So how can you keep things in balance?
 It’s not difficult but does require some forethought and continuous effort.
 Here are some tips for finding a balance in savings goals:

-In order to know how you have to save, you have to know how you want to save.
 Start by making a list of what you want to save for and define your goals (why you want/need to save).
-Categories like retirement, emergency fund, vacations, household bills, and big ticket purchases can be a start to your list, depending on what your goals and needs are.
+If you are like most people, you probably have multiple areas where you want to save.
+These often include categories like retirement savings, an emergency fund, college savings plans, vacations, home improvements, and big ticket purchases like a new car.
+These can be a start to your list, depending on what your goals and needs are.

 Prioritize Your List

-Once you have established a list, you may find that you do not have enough income to sustain all of these goals.
-You need to prioritize the categories in order of importance for you and your financial needs.
-You need to establish the priority of each item so you can split your allocations accordingly.
-Included in the prioritization should be the definition of which of your savings goals are short term and which are long term and which goals are most likely achievable and realistic.
+Once you have established a list, you may find that you do not have enough income to sustain all of these goals – at least right now.
+The next step is to prioritize the categories in order of importance for you and your financial needs.
+Establish the priority of each item makes it easier to split your allocations accordingly and better track your progress.

-For each of your goals, you need to establish the amount you strive to achieve.
-You also need to establish the amount of time you need to accomplish your goal.
-For instance, if your goal is to max out your IRA each year, you would start with your $5,000 annual contribution limit, then divide by 12, which gives you $416.66 per month (max limit for a single investor under age 50 – see this link for all IRA contribution limits).
+Each goal can be broken into a small piece to make it easier to achieve.
+For instance, you may find it difficult to write a $5,500 check if your goal is to max out your IRA each year.
+But you may be able to max out your contribution each year by making monthly contributions.
+Start with the $5,500 annual goal, then divide by 12, which gives you $458.33 per month (max limit for a single investor under age 50 – see this link for all IRA contribution limits).

-It may be more difficult to establish the longer term goals such as those for retirement but as time goes on and your income increases, you can gain more perspective about how much you need to save to achieve goals for the future.
+It may be more difficult to establish the longer term goals such as those for retirement, since there are many unknown factors.
+But as time goes on and your income increases, you can gain more perspective about how much you need to save to achieve goals for the future.
 Short term goals may be easier to figure out.
 You can start with an emergency fund if you can’t afford multiple kinds of savings plans.
 Try to save up 6-12 months of living expenses to get going.